mulberrysilk/IntroToProg-Python/README.md

-This is the results of Assignment 05 for Python Fundamentals Winter 2024.
-Advance Collections and Error handling.
-Work on this included use of dictionaries, JSON file managment, error handling, and the first use of GitHub repository.
+This is the results of Assignments for Python Fundamentals Winter 2024.